Bakhodir Jalolov: Olympic Games

-Jalolov places his jersey in the middle of the ring after winning the gold medal at the 2024 Summer Olympics, symbolizing his retirement from amateur boxing.
+Jalolov places his jersey in the middle of the ring after winning the gold medal at the 2024 Summer Olympics, symbolizing his retirement from Olympic boxing.

 Jalolov reached quarterfinals at the 2016 Summer Olympics, where he lost to the eventual silver medalist Joe Joyce.
-He qualified for the 2020 Summer Olympics in 2021 and was set to face Mahammad Abdullayev in the first round of the super heavyweight tournament.
+He qualified for the 2020 Summer Olympics in 2021 as a professional and was set to face Mahammad Abdullayev in the first round of the super heavyweight tournament.
 He thoroughly outboxed Abdullayev over three rounds and scored a standing eight count in round two, although he was unable to finish his opponent.
 Jalolov advanced to the tournament quarterfinals, where he faced Satish Kumar, whom he beat by unanimous decision.
 Advancing to the semifinals, Jalolov fought Frazer Clarke.
 Although Clarke was able to force a standing count, the fight was stopped in the third round due to a previously sustained cut above his eye which widened throughout his bout with Jalolov.
 Jalolov earned the gold medal after defeating Richard Torrez by unanimous decision in the final of the super heavyweight tournament.

-In 2024, Jalolov qualified for his third Olympics, where he won all his fights by a unanimous decision and won gold medal for the second time in the Olympics.
-After the completion of the Olympic Games, Jalolov made a statement on his Instagram page about retiring from amateur boxing.
-Now he will continue his career in professional boxing.
+In 2024, Jalolov qualified for his third Olympics, and second as a professional, where he won all his fights by unanimous decision and won gold medal for the second time in the Olympics.
+After the completion of the Olympic Games, Jalolov made a statement on his Instagram page about retiring from Olympic boxing.
+Now he will continue his career solely in professional boxing.